mflr0/SMTPy/README.md

 ## Customizable Delay

 You can customize the delay between sending emails by entering a value in the "Delay between emails (seconds)" field.
 This can be useful if you are sending a large number of emails and want to avoid being flagged as spam.

+## Stored Data

+The data stored by the e-mail generator is saved under the ``sent.json`` file.
+This file contains the usernames (beginning of e-mail address before the @) and the ID and timestamp of all e-mails sent to them through the program.

+The server stores its data in the ``savedata.json`` file, which is used to pair users with the e-mail IDs they clicked on.
+Nothing else is saved.

+## API

+The API of the ``server.py`` script only has a single endpoint that is referenced in all sent mails that use official ReEnforced templates.
+The link in those e-mails contains a part of the target's e-mail address and the unique ID that was assigned to that mail.
+When called, the API checks that the user was sent e-mails by the client in the past, and that the ID is valid, at which point it is attached to the user.

+This is essentially gaining one "point".
+The amount of successful phishing attacks egals the amount of IDs attached to a particular user.

+The API and script both default to the ``127.0.0.1`` address and ``9900`` port.
+These can easily be changed within the scripts to whatever suits your needs.

+## Formations

+Formations are hand-crafted from either templates given by the client company or the findings of what worked on certain employees multiple times.
+We can check exactly which emails were responsible for an increase in score thanks to their attached timestamp, which lets us filter which e-mail is responsible for it.

 ## Conclusion